danielylingnew/danielylingnew.github.io/docs/theses.markdown

 #### Healthcare AI

 AI has the potential to impact every facet of the patient and provider experience, both in a clinical and non-clinical sense.
-While AI serving as the healthcare provider may seem more science fiction than not, with the patient-doctor experience continuing to be human-centric far into the future in my view, AI can be a disruptive catalyst for technological adoption within healthcare via a myriad of use cases.
+While AI serving as the healthcare provider may seem more science fiction than not, with the patient-doctor experience continuing to be human-centric far into the future in my view, AI can be a disruptive catalyst for technological adoption within healthcare vis-à-vis a myriad of use cases.
 From diagnostics to treatment within the clinical setting, to patient engagement and data infrastructure/interoperability in the non-clinical - the healthcare space is poised for change and AI will be front and center of that transformation.

+&nbsp;

+*(Last edited 8/2020)*